FRIENDS OF AVISFORD – SUPPORTING YOUR LOCAL COMMUNITY – firstname.lastname@example.org

 We have postponed the free health talks until further notice due to the Covid 19 restrictions.
 Keep a look out for posters and information around Yapton, Middleton, Felpham and Barnham during 2021.
 We will try to keep you up to date.

-There is currently no date for the postponed 2020 AGM we will inform you when we feel it could be held in a Covid secure way.
+Due to Covid restrictions the 2020 AGM was unable to take place, we will inform you when the AGM for 2021 could be held in a Covid secure way.

 On 18th June 2019 we held our AGM and free afternoon tea in Yapton and Ford Village Hall.
 To read our Annual report go to our Newsletters page.